IgorGorchakov/stream-api-implementation/README.md

 # Custom Stream Implementation

-The real Java Stream uses a linked pipeline of AbstractPipeline stages (ReferencePipeline), where each stage holds a reference to the previous stage and wraps behavior via `Sink` chaining.
-It's the stage-based approach.

-#### Real Java Stream internals:
-- Uses a linked pipeline of stages — AbstractPipeline → ReferencePipeline with subclasses like Head, StatelessOp, etc.
-- Each intermediate operation creates a new stage object that points back to the previous stage (linked list, not a flat list)
-- Each stage knows its upstream reference
-- At terminal time, it walks the chain backwards and builds a Sink pipeline (similar to DownstreamSource wrapping)
-- The Head stage holds the source data — just like HeadPipeline

 A from-scratch implementation of Java's Stream API concept, built without using `java.util.stream` or `java.util.function`.
 Demonstrates how lazy evaluation pipelines work internally.